 “PCT” refers to the Patent Cooperation Treaty, 1970.

-“Source of Genetic Resources” refers to any source from which the applicant has obtained the GRs, such as a research centre, gene bank, the Multilateral System of the International Treaty on Plant Genetic Resources for Food and Agriculture (ITPGRFA), or any other ex situ collection or depository of GRs.
+“Source of Genetic Resources” refers to any source from which the applicant has obtained the GRs, such as the country of origin, indigenous peoples and local communities, a research centre, gene bank, the Multilateral System of the International Treaty on Plant Genetic Resources for Food and Agriculture (ITPGRFA), or any other ex situ collection or depository of GRs.

-“Source of Traditional Knowledge Associated with Genetic Resources” means any source from which the applicant has obtained the traditional knowledge associated with genetic resources, such as scientific literature, publicly accessible databases, patent applications and patent publications.
+“Source of Traditional Knowledge Associated with Genetic Resources” means any source from which the applicant has obtained the traditional knowledge associated with genetic resources, such as indigenous peoples or local communities, scientific literature, publicly accessible databases, patent applications and patent publications.

 Notes on Article 2